mlin2024/Doodl.e/README.md

    * User can choose to view their gallery
 * Gallery Screen
    * User can view a gallery of all the doodles they've done
+   * User can see the timestamp of each doodle in the gallery
+   * User can view a detail view of each doodle, including the doodle's full history

 ### 3. Navigation